wso2/docs-choreo-dev/en/docs/develop/components/service.md

 ## What are endpoints in service components?

-Endpoints in service components are the access points through which other components or systems can interact with the functionalities provided by a service component.
-Endpoints represent the specific locations where the service component can be reached and provide a standardized interface for communication with the service.
+Endpoints are a crucial concept when developing services that need to be exposed to other services or applications.
+Services can expose multiple endpoints, each representing a unique entry point into the service.
+For example, a service may expose a REST API endpoint and a GraphQL endpoint, each providing different ways to interact with the service.
+Endpoints provide a way to define the specific network details for how a service can be accessed, such as the port number, protocol, and endpoint name.
+By defining these details, endpoints make it possible for other services and applications to discover and interact with the service in a standardized way.

 Endpoints in Choreo are defined by a combination of port binding, protocol, endpoint name, network visibility, endpoint schema and additional protocol related fields.
 Following table provides details about each field